vd Brink Home Automations

 5V USB power adapter

 • Soldering iron.
 I suggest this based on the reviews.
 I already had one.
-Please let me know if you advise this one or not? link 1
+Please let me know if you advise this one or not?

 soldering iron soldering tin wire